KingAbad/Autonomous_Cart_2/readme.md

 ## Source Roadmap

 ```
 RFID_Project_Arduino           directory containing RFID system with Arduino files
 RFID_Project_PSoC4             directory containing RFID system with PSoC4 files
 RFID_Project_STM               directory containing RFID system with STM files
 TCP_IP_JETSON_PLC              directory containing Server (twincat) and Client (python) code
+Distance_Measurement_PSOC4     directory containing Distance measurement with PSoC 4 files
 PCB_ACTUAL                     directory containing all of the Altium designs for the main pcb
 PCB_RELAIS7-4                  directory containing all of the Altium designs for the relais pcb
 Data_Visualisation             directory containing the script to show csv content on webpage
 Website                        directory containing all the html code and php scripts for the website
 Presentaties                   directory containing all of the powerpoint presentations given during this project
 ```

 ## All of the projects made by our group